winton/grunt-merge/README.md

       -> express-grunt
       -> grunt

 If you commit to master, you'll need an easy way to merge them into all the sub-branches.
-Stencil helps you do this.
+GruntMerge helps you do this.

-###Add stencil.json to your project template
+###Add grunt-merge.json to your project template

     {
         "backbone": [ "master" ],